Campbell River Art Gallery hosts youth art workshops with Dominique Pétrin - Campbell River Mirror

-The event involved using a quilt pattern to assemble pieces of wildly patterned paper into unique designs.
+The outreach event, which was geared towards youth, involved using quilt patterns to assemble pieces of wildly patterned paper – which Pétrin screen-printed individually – into unique designs.

+“We’re going to do a traditional quilt form, but we’re going to use my paper,” said Pétrin, gesturing towards the dazzling sheets arrayed across the gallery floor.

+About half a dozen young people turned out to slice the brightly coloured papers to bits and reconfigure them on the walls.

+“It was very fun, and it brought me out of my comfort zone,” said Austin Harry, 17, while putting the finishing touches on a colourful patchwork creation.

+Rachel Thornton-Hughes, 26, who attended the workshop with her younger sister, said it was “great teamwork.”

-Creations from the workshop will be featured with Pétrin’s dazzling exhibition when it opens on Thursday at the Campbell River Art Gallery (CRAG).
+Creations from the workshop will be featured in a small gallery alongside the main exhibit, a large-scale installation by Pétrin, when the show opens on Thursday.

-Last week, the gallery also hosted a youth workshop with Pétrin that involved posting patterns onto the poles in Spirit Square.
+Last week, the gallery also hosted a youth workshop with Pétrin that involved posting her patterns onto the poles of Spirit Square.

 @davidgordonkoch